Sergeant Jacqueline Tennant – 1MHU / 600 Sqn

 A career change as she turned 40 lead her to her other passion – travel.
 Her first adventure was supporting the Commonwealth Games in Melbourne, Australia in 2006.
 A 12 month career break from the Squadron allowed her to continue her journey working her way across the Far East and Europe until she reached Mallorca where she taught swimming to children on holiday.

 Jacqui re-joined the Squadron briefly in September 2007 for a field training exercise and it was like she had never been away.
-She threw herself into every activity that weekend with seemingly renewed vigor!
+She threw herself into every activity that weekend with seemingly renewed vigour!

 She returned to Mallorca to complete the summer season but, on the 7th October she went for a walk in the hills above Alcudia and failed to return.
 A tireless search by her sister, Monique, proved fruitless but then, in August 2015, remains were found by a walker who had been following an old mountain path and become lost.